Get a Free Case Review - (803) 471-4188

 Sadly, men and women can experience sexual abuse from staff members, other residents, or visitors.
 Women and patients with dementia are the most likely to be sexually abused.

 Residents do have the right to consensual sexual activity.
-But some residents are not mentally or physically able to give consent and all residents deserve protection from predators and unwanted sexual contact.
+However, some residents are not mentally or physically able to give consent, and all residents deserve protection from predators and unwanted sexual contact.

 Warning signs of sexual abuse include physical like bruises or bleeding around the genital area, broken pelvic bones, unexplained genital infections or new STDS, bloody or torn undergarments, or new problems with sitting or walking.